Help Centre

 - 1Go to Settings > Billing from the app sidebar.

-- 2Click "Manage Billing" to open the Stripe customer portal.
+- 2Click "Manage Subscription" to open the secure billing portal.

 - 4Changes take effect at the start of your next billing cycle.